The-Carbon-Crushers/greenways/README.md

 #### **Nav bar**

+Full Nav bar available on desktop sizes, with hamburger on mobile sizes.

 #### **Hero image**

 Hero image was chosen with site color scheme and sustainable future in mind, with a lightbulb as a symbol of ideas and innovations.